 Tailings management training needs to take a more holistic approach across key sustainability topics

-Written by ICMM’s Aidan Davy, and co-authors Mike Davies of Teck Resources and Caius Priscu of the University of British Columbia.
+By Aidan Davy, COO, ICMM and co-authors Mike Davies of Teck Resources and Caius Priscu of the University of British Columbia.

 Tailings facilities are some the largest engineered structures on Earth.
 Recent catastrophic failures have rightly drawn increased scrutiny to the standards, practices and people involved in designing, managing and regulating these complex structures.
 The industry’s focus remains on continually improving their safe and transparent management.
 Further, though each of the failures had their own unique set of contributing factors, a clear lack of suitably trained and experienced personnel at all levels – from design engineer to corporate management – has been a contributing factor in many of these incidents.